 This is one of the best British films, and I think it does such a good job of portraying the post war life.
 It has become a great favourite of mine, and when I’m in the mood for a well acted British Noir this is one I turn to.

-I like how many of the characters actions, gestures and words give the film its authenticity and realism.
-One of my favourite examples of this is the scene with Hermione Baddeley as a landlady interviewed by the police, she is disdainful and walks away from them yawning and scratching her bum.
+I like how many of the characters actions, gestures and words give the film a strong dose of authenticity and realism.
+One of my favourite examples of this is the scene with Hermione Baddeley as a landlady interviewed by the police; she is so disdainful and walks away from them yawning and scratching her bum.
 It’s the little moments like this that bring characters to life and make a film or series more realistic.

 I also like how the people in this film are relatable and ordinary, they are not rich or doing things that most people at this time would never have been able to afford to do.